Nederlander Theatre: Auditorium

 The Nederlander Theatre has an orchestra level and one balcony.
 The theater was built with 1,200 seats.
 According to the Broadway League, the theater has 1,235 seats; meanwhile, Playbill gives a figure of 1,168 seats.
 Only the orchestra level is wheelchair-accessible; the other seating levels can only be reached by steps.
 The restrooms are at the first balcony level.
 The balcony is raked, sloping downward toward the stage.
 In contrast to other theaters, the underside of the balcony slopes upward, increasing visibility at the rear of the orchestra.
-The orchestra level slopes down toward a orchestra pit in front of the stage.
+The orchestra level slopes down toward an orchestra pit in front of the stage.
 To improve acoustics, the floor of the orchestra pit contained shards of glass, which were then laid atop a concrete slab.

 Originally, the auditorium was designed in the early Renaissance style.
 Unlike other theaters operated by the Shubert family, the interior contained little plaster decoration.
 The interior was made of concrete, which was decorated to resemble burnished Italian walnut panels decorated with gold.
 The fake woodwork was decorated with "lyric and epic subjects", which protruded slightly from the walnut panels.
 The walls and balustrades were grained to give the impression of woodwork.
 Actual carved wood was used for lintels and sills.
 There were 18 multicolored lights on the auditorium's ceiling, and a 12 ft crystal chandelier was suspended from the center of the ceiling.
 At the rear of the auditorium was a projector.
 The proscenium arch at the front of the auditorium is 40 ft tall.
 The arch contained a few classical details, and its keystone was originally decorated with the letter "N".
 The arch was initially flanked by one tier of boxes in a streamlined style.
 The stage itself is 86 ft wide, with a height of 100 ft from the floor to the overhead gridiron.